-7800 Bq/litre in 3H, 5 Bq/litre in 90Sr, 20 Bq/litre in 60Co, 6 Bq/litre in 131I, 10 Bq/litre in 137Cs, 1 Bq/litre in ^{226,228}Ra, 0.1 Bq/litre in 232Th, 4 Bq/litre in ^{234,238}U, 0.3 Bq/litre in239Pu, etc.
+7800 Bq/litre in H, 5 Bq/litre in Sr, 20 Bq/litre in Co, 6 Bq/litre in I, 10 Bq/litre in Cs, 1 Bq/litre in Ra, 0.1 Bq/litre in Th, 4 Bq/litre in U, 0.3 Bq/litre inPu, etc.

 In November 1998, the European Commission issued Council directive 98/83/EC of 3 November 1998 on the quality of water intended for human consumption.
 This directive deals with the microbiological, chemical and radioactive aspects.
-As far as the last point is concerned, the technical annexes specifying the analyses to be carried out as well as the directive's modalities of application are still in the process of being finalised (probable publication in 2008).
+As far as the last point is concerned, the technical annexes specifying the analyses to be carried out as well as the directive's modalities of application are still in the process of being finalised.

-On the other hand, the directive specifies two parametric values to be complied with: 100 Bq/litre in tritium (3H) and an annual total indicative dose - TID of 0.1 mSv (in its calculation, this dose does not take account of the contribution of tritium 3H, potassium 40K, radon 222Rn or daughter elements lead 210Pb and polonium 210Po, most important from a radiological point of view).
+On the other hand, the directive specifies two parametric values to be complied with: 100 Bq/litre in tritium (H) and an annual total indicative dose - TID of 0.1 mSv (in its calculation, this dose does not take account of the contribution of tritium H, potassium K, radon Rn or daughter elements lead Pb and polonium Po, most important from a radiological point of view).
 The dose is calculated on the basis of an annual ingestion of 730 litres of water for adults or children over the age of 10.

 With regard to the necessity of calculating the total indicative dose or not, two approaches have been included in the technical annexes based on "screening" values.
 The Member States can opt for either depending on their customs and preferences in the matter of radiological monitoring of the environment and their populations.
 These "screening" values will facilitate control of the water and avoid the pointless duplication of costly analyses while still ensuring that the water distributed actually meets the standards.
-In both cases, the parametric value of 100 Ba/litre for tritium also serves as a "screening" value.
+In both cases, the parametric value of 100 Bq/litre for tritium also serves as a "screening" value.

-The first approach, the so-called "global" approach, is based on an assessment of the • overall natural and artificial radioactivity with screening values of 0.1 Bg/litre in total alpha and 1 Bq/litre in total beta.
+The first approach, the so-called "global" approach, is based on an assessment of the overall natural and artificial radioactivity with screening values of 0.1 Bq/litre in total alpha and 1 Bq/litre in total beta.
 These values enable the water to be screened quickly.
 If these levels are exceeded, it is then necessary to check whether natural radioactivity is responsible for the levels measured and, conversely, to analyse a maximum number of radioelements (beta and alpha spectrometries).